equeumco/equeum-graphql-server/README.md

 new EqueumRESTServer({
   app,
-  // We need to pass this here to make sure /graphql path is not handled by REST server
+  // We need to pass this here to make sure /graphql route is just checked for auth
-  // and left for GraphQL server
+  // but not handled by REST server and left for GraphQL server
-  passThroughRoutes: ['/graphql']
+  passThroughRoutes: ['/graphql'],
+  addAuthToRoutes: ['/graphql]
 });
 new EqueumGraphQLServer({
   app,